ariporad/hanbot/README.md

 If you need help, feel free to reach out to me on Discord (I'm `Ari (Han X)`).

-If you do contribute code, please make sure that your code works, and run `yarn lint` to ensure it's formatted properly (using [prettier][]).
+If you do contribute code, please make sure that your code works, and run `npm run lint` to ensure it's formatted properly (using [prettier][]).
 Ping me on the Discord and I'll set you up with the relevant credentials and tokens for testing your changes.

 ## License